Have you ever wondered why your favorite brands use certain colors in their branding and marketing?

 It’s fitting that an online streaming company like, Netflix, incorporates red in its branding as the service creates and provides a variety of content that evokes strong emotions from viewers.

 Blue evokes feelings of trust, strength, and reliability.
 Color variance is highly important when using blue.
 It should top of the mind for every digital marketer, as lighter blue is preferable to darker blue to consumers.

 Darker blue may be too strong and convey a different message than intended.
 The color is one of the most versatile and demonstrates trustworthiness, dependability, and security.

 The sense of security and trust are the elements making blue the favored color for financial institutions such as Source Capital Funding, a loan company that incorporates blue into its online branding strategy to signify to consumers that they should trust them in navigating and taking out hard money loans.

-Green is said to signify nature, health, and relaxed feelings.
-The color has also evoked feelings of serenity and tranquility within consumers.
-It’s one of the easiest colors for eyes to process and is often also associated with ideas of freshness, hope, and growth, while dark green represents wealth and stability.
+Green signifies nature, health, and relaxed feelings.
+The color evokes feelings of serenity and tranquility within consumers.
+It’s one of the easiest colors for eyes to process.
+Green also signifies freshness, hope, and growth.
+Dark green represents wealth and stability.
 Brands who segment their products as “green,” natural, fresh, or organic often use green.

 CNBS, an educational cannabis resource, utilizes the association to infuse the color green in its blog and resources to educate readers about cannabis and its natural health benefits.